-But, before we get into that, I want to show you a list of items to use when accessorizing a bookshelf…
+First, let’s check out a list of items to use when accessorizing a bookshelf…

-Bookcase Guideline #1 – The 3/4 Rule
+BOOKSHELF TIP #1 – The 3/4 Rule

 When accessorizing your bookshelf you’ll want to break things into quarters…

-Whether you’re into Nora Roberts, 50 Shades, Photography or Scuba Diving.
-These books should be books that you love, books that you feel best represent you, your downtime, your hobbies and your passions (particularly if it’s 50 Shades…)
+Whether you’re into Nora Roberts, 50 Shades, photography or scuba diving, these books should be books that you love, books that you feel best represent you, your downtime, your hobbies and your passions (particularly if it’s 50 Shades…)

 This can include decor pieces that are strictly sentimental or a mix of store-bought and meaningful!